neogeo-technologies/mra/docs/mra-reference.md

 In cases of a _PostGIS_ database, feature types corresponds to tables.

 A coverage store is a source of spatial data that is raster based.
-In current version, it can only be a _GeoTIFF_ file.
-For this format file, the coverage is unique and corresponds to the coverage store.
+It can be a _GeoTIFF_ file and for this format file, the coverage is unique and corresponds to the coverage store.

 The concept of _workspace_ comes from GeoServer and it does not exist in MapServer.
+This is the main difference between the two designs.

 However, it is possible to assimilate this concept to a single _mapfile_.
-So a _workspace_ is a _mapfile_.
+So a MapServer' _mapfile_ is assimilated to GeoServer' _workspace_.
+And this contains layers which shall be regarded as connections to data stores or to coverage stores.
+That can be treated as a [layer](#layers) and that can be published as [OGC Web Service](#ogc-web-services) or not.

 ###### Workspaces